Frequently Asked Questions

 4. What does the Settlement provide?

-The Claims Administrator issued a check to each Living Class Member who had a valid claim following the Final Approval of the Settlement.
+The Claims Administrator has issued a check to each Living Class Member who had a valid claim following the Final Approval of the Settlement.
 All checks issued to Living Class Members will expire and become void 120 days after they are issued.

 Additionally, the attorneys who brought this lawsuit asked the Court to award attorneys’ fees between eight percent (8%) and twelve percent (12%) of the Settlement Fund for the substantial time, expense, and effort spent investigating the facts, litigating the case, and negotiating the Settlement, over more than 22 years.
 The Class Representatives also applied to the Court for a payment of up to $25,000 for their time, effort, and service in this matter.